 How much will people need to save?
 It is impossible to give an answer that will suit every individual.
-Each person has their own goals and expectations, and ideally will develop lifelong financial literacy and create a plan for retirement income.
+Each person has his or her own goals and expectations, and ideally will develop lifelong financial literacy and create a plan for retirement income.
 In any case, advice on individual financial plans can be given only by an Authorised Financial Adviser.